 What we don’t: Not very durable and doesn’t carry loads as well as other UL packs.

 Weighing over 10 ounces less than the next-lightest pack on our list, the Zpacks Arc Haul Ultra 60L handily takes the ultralight crown.
 The pack achieves its 1-pound 4.5-ounce weight (for a women’s medium) with a specialized build that's made from Ultra High Molecular Weight Polyethylene (UHMWPE) laminated to a waterproof lining.
-Dubbed Ultra 100, the fabric offers comparable strength and abrasion resistance to Dyneema for minimal weight.
+Dubbed Ultra 100, the fabric offers comparable strength and abrasion resistance to Dyneema for minimal weight (note: It's the same material used in BD's Beta Light above, albeit notably thinner).
 The pack also cuts out the need for a foam backpanel with a unique “Arc” tensioning system that pulls the middle of the bag away from your back (this also helps a great deal with ventilation).
 Finally, the Arc Haul Ultra uses an ultralight carbon fiber frame and very basic organization, with just one main compartment and three external pockets (you can add extras like hipbelt pockets to your order, which weigh 0.8 oz. each).

 See the Zpacks Women's Arc Haul Ultra 60L